marcelgoh/marcelgoh.github.io/about/index.md

 I got my M.Sc. and B.Sc. from McGill as well.
 My master's thesis, supervised by [Luc Devroye](http://luc.devroye.org/), was on Galton--Watson trees.
 My B.Sc. was in the Joint Honours Mathematics and Computer Science program, with a minor in Linguistics.
-In 2019, I also did an exchange semester at Charles University in Prague.
+In 2019, I did an exchange semester at Charles University in Prague.

 I am one of the founding editors of [Ahoy Literary Magazine](https://ahoyliterary.github.io/).
 If you write poetry or prose we would be honoured if you submitted it to us!
 You could also follow our